This topic provides answers to some frequently asked questions (FAQ) about Enterprise Distributed Application Service (EDAS).

 Does EDAS support other programming languages besides Java?

 Yes.
-EDAS allows you to directly deploy PHP applications in Container Service for Kubernetes (ACK) clusters or serverless Kubernetes clusters.
+EDAS allows you to directly deploy PHP applications in Container Service for Kubernetes (ACK) clusters or ACK Serverless clusters.
 In addition, EDAS allows you to deploy microservice-oriented multi-language applications by using a service mesh.
 EDAS provides the following service governance features for applications: application management, service discovery, tracing analysis, and load balancing.
-For more information, see Use images to deploy microservice-based multi-language in Kubernetes clusters.
+For more information, see Use images to deploy multi-language microservices applications in Kubernetes clusters.

 What are the billing items of EDAS?
 How are IaaS resources billed?